 Improve Layer Interaction and Exploration

-Use layer groups to enable the ability to turn layers of a specific theme on and off.
+Use group layers to enable the ability to turn layers of a specific theme on and off.
 This is a common workflow for all-encompassing maps, like a master Utility Map or a map of all Government Assets.
 In the case of the utility map, there can often be over 50 layers which results in a challenging list for users to interact with.
 By grouping the layers into themes, like water, storm and sanitary, it is easier to find the desired layer and explore the data.
 Even without a large amount of layers, grouping improves the ease of interaction can be helpful in many focused applications. (* authors note.
 I always recommend creating a focused application that only includes the layers and tools that are needed.
-Please use the power of Layer Groups responsibly)
+Please use the power of Group Layers responsibly)

 In the example above, I created two groups of layers, to more easily understand and manage the related data.
 One group contains layers that show subway stations and routes in Toronto.
 Another group contains the routes of street cars and buses.
-With Layer Groups, my audience can easily turn off the Subway layers if they want to concentrate just on the bus and streetcar routes.
-Additionally, the visibility of each layer in the group can be controlled individually once the Layer Group is expanded.
+With Group Layers, my audience can easily turn off the Subway layers if they want to concentrate just on the bus and streetcar routes.
+Additionally, the visibility of each layer in the group can be controlled individually once the Group Layer is expanded.

 Show more levels of geography for a single dataset.